Language Access Fellowship

 Recently, we have begun the launch of our Education Services, another direct employment opportunity for our graduates.
 As trained instructors, our alumnae will earn higher wages and improved access to full-time, benefited positions.
 Leadership opportunities available to experienced graduates include serving as faculty instructors for our Medical Interpreter Training.
-The Class of 2019 program currently has 20 alumnae instructors, teaching everything from interpreting skills to anatomy and physiology and language coaching.
+The Class of 2021 program had 15 alumnae instructors, teaching everything from interpreting skills to anatomy and physiology and language coaching.

 A key component of these services will focus on preparing healthcare providers to effectively incorporate language access into their care of patients.
 This is of especially high demand, as of 1,563 physicians surveyed between 2011 and 2016, roughly half were "relatively unfamiliar" or "unfamiliar" with the legal requirements of working with interpreters. (“With Scarce Access To Interpreters...,” NPR Online, 2018).

 Our alumnae network is strong.
 We currently have graduates interpreting at all of Boston’s top hospitals including Beth Israel Deaconess Medical Center, Mass General, and Tufts Medical Center.